Cranberry Sweet-and-Sour Pork

 - 3/4 cup pineapple tidbits

-- Hot cooked rice or chow mein noodles
+- Hot cooked rice, chow mein noodles or crispy wonton strips, optional

 - In a small bowl, combine cornstarch and pineapple juice until smooth.
 Stir in cranberry and barbecue sauces; set aside.

-- In a large skillet, stir-fry pork in oil for 3 minutes or until meat is no longer pink.
+- In a large skillet, stir-fry pork in oil until meat is no longer pink, 3 minutes.
 Sprinkle with salt and pepper.
 Remove from the pan and keep warm.

 - Add green pepper and pineapple to pan; stir-fry for 2 minutes.
 Stir cornstarch mixture and add to skillet.
 Bring to a boil.
-Cook and stir for 2 minutes or until thickened.
+Cook and stir until thickened, 2 minutes.
 Add pork; heat through.
-Serve with rice or noodles.
-Yield: 6 servings.
+Serve with rice, noodles or wonton strips if desired.

 Everyone loved it!
 In fact, I was asked if I made it from scratch!
 Very easy to do - esp., if you want a quick supper!